I was giving my best.

 These bands are excellent for both beginners and intermediate athletes and can help you in a ton of different ways.

-2. Gymnastic rings
+2. Gymnastic Rings for Calisthenics

 Even if gymnastic rings aren’t directly providing you with extra resistance like bands they are still a great investment.